587763/Container-identification/README.md

 - Object detection to find the area of the container ID -> read the text from the cropped area by Tesseract OCR

+  - Pros: ID detection is very simple and reliable.
+Uses industry tested technology.
+Huge access to guides and resources to acheive desired reults.
+Less dependant on large and varied trainingsets.

+  - Cons: Understadning how Tesseract works can be very esoteric, works well in some cases and not in others with no clear reason why.
+Preprocessing can be very timeconsuming to set up.

+- Full object detection approach, find each individual char of the container IDs with object detection, then combine the detections into a full container ID String

   - Pros: Object detection seems to perform very well, seems like a clear path towards better container ID accuracy with more training data.

   - Cons: Requires a lot of training data and takes a lot of manual time to label (Potentially 11 bounding boxes of Chars per image)

-- Full object detection approach, find each individual char of the container IDs with object detection, then combine the detections into a full container ID String

-  - Pros:
-  - Cons:

 ## Demo